aishasartaj1/AllyIn/README.md

 ---
 ## 🌟 Final Note

 This was an amazing learning experience!
 I explored RAG pipelines, simulated LoRA tuning, built end-to-end tool routing, and strengthened my understanding of observability in AI systems.
-I wasn't very familiar with model scaling and selection before, and it's an area I’m excited to learn more about as I continue growing as an AI engineer.
+One area I'd like to improve further is the graph tool's accuracy—especially in translating nuanced questions to Cypher queries.
+Additionally, I wasn’t very familiar with model scaling and selection before, and it's an area I’m excited to learn more about as I continue growing as an AI engineer.

 Thanks for the opportunity!